kjain14/ai-pr-reviewer/README.md

-# CodeRabbit Pro

-This is an old version of [CodeRabbit](http://coderabbit.ai) and is now in the maintenance mode.
-We recommend installing the Pro version from [CodeRabbit](http://coderabbit.ai).
-The Pro version is a total redesign and offers significantly better reviews that learn from your usage and improve over time.
-CodeRabbit Pro is free for open source projects.
+# Mistral AI PR Reviewer

+This is a Mistral AI-powered PR reviewer and summarizer for GitHub pull requests.
+It provides intelligent code reviews using Mistral's advanced language models.

 [![Discord](https://img.shields.io/badge/Join%20us%20on-Discord-blue?logo=discord&style=flat-square)](https://discord.gg/GsXnASn26c)

-# AI-based PR reviewer and summarizer
+# Mistral AI-based PR reviewer and summarizer

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub](https://img.shields.io/github/last-commit/coderabbitai/ai-pr-reviewer/main?style=flat-square)](https://github.com/coderabbitai/ai-pr-reviewer/commits/main)

 ## Overview

-CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
+Mistral `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using Mistral AI models, OpenAI models, or Fireworks AI models.
 It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments